tnthung/better-svelte-writable/README.md

 > If `persist` is non-falsy, the `key` option must be set.

-> The `initialValue` will be the fallback value when the value is not found in the storage.

 > The value in the storage is not yet been verified, it's possible the value does not match the type of `T`.

 `persist` indicates whether or how will the value be stored in the storage.